ozzann/my-vagrant/README.md

    Firstly Vagrant creates three virtual machines.
 The information about machines' names, IPs and provisioning scripts is stored in JSON file **nodes.json**.

-   All of them are based on Ubuntu 14.04 Desktop OS and have descriptive names.
-Also, each of them is assigned with specisific IP address, because they need to communicate between each other.
-This is obviously not enought to build VMs required fot the pipeline, so Vagrant allows us to install any packages and configure a system by provisioners.
+   All of them are based on Ubuntu 14.04 Desktop and have descriptive names.
+Also, each of them is assigned with specific IP address, because they need to communicate between each other.
+This is obviously not enought to build VMs required fot the pipeline, so Vagrant allows us to install any packages and configure a system by using provisioners.
 In this case shell scripts for each of VM are used:

    - **bootstrap-puppet-master.sh**